philloooo/pwa-unique-id/HOWTO.md

 }
 ```

-To verify the computed app id after app installation, navigate to `chrome://web-app-internals/` and checks `unhashed_app_id` for the specific app.
+To verify the computed app id after app installation, open devtool, go to "Application", you should see "App Id" displayed in Identity section.